Clinical Child Psychology Graduate Program

 Doctor of Philosophy Degree in Clinical Child Psychology

 The following courses are required for all students enrolled in the Clinical Child Psychology Ph.D.
-These courses are the minimum requirements for the oral comprehensive exam and must be completed by the end of the semester in which the exam is taken.
+These courses are the minimum requirements to prepare for the oral comprehensive exam and must be completed by the end of the semester in which the exam is taken.
+Additional requirements for the degree, including enrollment in dissertation and clinical internship hours, are described below the grid under each respective heading.

 | |